Volume Discounts

 FAQs

 What should I do if the length of my shoe or boot is extremely close to the breakpoint of a size range?
 Should I choose the next larger size?
 For example, assume the length of your boot or shoe is just under 12½".
 You look at the specific size chart for ice cleats you're buying.
-Assume for this example the Medium has size range of 11½" to < 12½" and a Large is 12½" to < 13".
-For regular shoes and work shoes, stick with the smaller of the two sizes you're considering.
-If you're planning to use your ice cleats on heavier winter boots, choose the bigger size.
+Assume for this example the Medium has a size range of 11½" to < 12½" and a Large is 12½" to < 13" For regular shoes and work shoes, stick with the smaller of the two sizes you're considering.
+Choose the bigger size if you plan to use your ice cleats on heavier winter boots.

-I'm planning to use the ice cleats on both my shoes and boots.
+I plan to use the ice cleats on my shoes and boots.
 But they're different lengths.
 What should I do?

 If the difference in length is small, order the size for the larger boots.
 Purchase the optional Ankle Strap to use when you use the ice cleats on your shoes.
 The ankle strap will make sure they stay on.
 If the difference in length is significant, you may need two sizes of ice cleats.
-That's because you want the ice cleats to be snug, so they not only stay on your footwear but also stay aligned.
+That's because you want the ice cleats to be snug so they stay on your footwear and aligned.

 I have a large company.
 There's no way I can measure everyone's footwear.